adityakmehrotra/Analyzing-Lake-Mendota-in-the-Winter/README.md

 - Density Plot (with Vertical Lines representing the Standard Deviations)
 - Box Plot (with Outliers)
 - Side-by-side Box Plots (with Outliers)

+Run the R Script file to get an outputted HTML file with my results.